 The quantity of protein required in a dog’s diet can vary significantly.
 The most significant factor in how much protein a dog requires is the activity level of a dog.
 The more active a dog is, the protein it will require to effectively repair, maintain, and build its muscles and cells.

 However, it is important to remember that the opposite is also true.
 An inactive dog may require lower levels of protein, as minimal repair and maintenance is occurring.

 Examples of less active dogs can include senior dogs or certain breeds that struggle to exercise for lengthy periods.

 It is important to note that excess protein in a dog’s diet can be burned as calories immediately, or it can be theoretically converted into fat for storage.
 This contradicts what many pet owners believe which is that excess protein is always wasted.

 However, extremely high proportions of protein are likely to lead to waste as some of this protein will be excreted through urine.
 An example of this would be if you fed a moderately active dog food that is designed for working dogs.

 Carbohydrates for Dogs

-Carbohydrates are not required within a dogs diet, but that doesn’t mean they are a negative addition.
-They can provide a source of energy and dietary fiber which are both critical to a dogs health.
+Carbohydrates are not required within a dog’s diet, but that doesn’t mean they are a negative addition.
+They can provide a source of energy and dietary fiber, which can play a critical role in a dog’s health.

 Fat for Dogs